 - For roofs on 4:12 pitch and steeper where high quality, rustic appearance and performance are desired

 Tapersawn shakes have a smoother appearance typical of a shingle, but with the extra thickness of the shake.
 This allows for the same installation procedures and exposures of the shake, provided felt underlayment paper is used as is for shakes.
-Produced by sawing both faces on shingle or taper saw machines, the taper is achieved by the mechanical angle setting of the machinery relative to the saw blade for each cut.
+Produced by sawing both faces on a shingle or taper saw machine, the taper is achieved by the mechanical angle setting of the machinery relative to the saw blade for each cut.